pingcap/docs-tidb-operator/en/monitor-using-tidbmonitor.md

 ## References

-For more detailed API information of TidbMonitor, refer to [TiDB Operator API documentation](api-references.md).
+For more detailed API information of TidbMonitor, see [TiDB Operator API documentation](api-references.md).